AtlasPublicPolicy/power-bi-embedded/readme.txt

 * Initial release.

 = 1.0.1 =
-* Updated the JavaScript assets from v2.4.6 to v2.5.1
+* Updated the Power BI JavaScript assets from v2.4.6 to v2.5.1
-* Add scheduling feature to the PowerBI setting page to start and stop resource automatically.
+* Add scheduling feature to the Power BI setting page to start and stop resource automatically.
 * Add fields to the Power BI setting page to configure Subscription ID, Tenant ID, Resource Group etc.
-* Add shortcode to display content based on PowerBI resource's capacity status.
+* Add shortcode to display content based on Power BI resource's capacity status.

+== Upgrade Notice ==

+= 1.0.1 =
+Fix bugs from Power BI library.